ehcaw/docs-lora/.mintlify/workflows/merge.md

   - "ehcaw/pointer"
 automerge: false
 ---
 Be very wordy in your changes.
-Pick up any change that occurs and update my docs accordingly.
+Pick up any change to the configured repos and update my docs accordingly.